Doctor of Education Salary and Career Outlook

 What Pays More: EdD or PhD in Education?

-For those in search of the highest paying jobs in education, unfortunately, there are no simple formulas to answer this question.
+For those in search of the highest-paying jobs in education, unfortunately, there are no simple formulas to answer this question.
 Salaries will vary based on factors like geographic location, employer, industry, years of experience and more.
 This makes it difficult to distinguish which advanced degree will benefit teachers financially.
+While there are a range of career options for EdD graduates, other online programs for advanced degrees in education are also available.

 Is an EdD Career Worth It?